 I think you’ll be surprised how well it turns out.

-I’d love to see your results (right-side up!) in the social page and let me know if you’ve found working upside down useful in the comments below.
+I’d love to see your results (right-side up!) and let me know if you’ve found working upside down useful in the comments below.